alphagov/forms/design/features/live-draft/README.md

 ## Live and draft

-The ability to make a draft of a live form to prepare changes to it.
-You can then make all the changes live at the same time, and at an appropriate time.
+This feature introduces the ability to make a draft of a live form so that you can prepare changes to it.
+You can then make all the changes live at the same time, when appropriate.

 ### Problems we tried to solve